-- Upon examination of the BBIB Study Plan, the Panel finds it to be well-articulated, and consisting of core and general study elective courses, a senior project, and work experience (internship).
-The total number of credit hours of the programme is (132), distributed over (44) courses that meet requirements set by the University, College, and Department of International Business and whose NQF level is indicated in the course mapping scorecards.
+- Upon examination of the BNF study plan, the Panel found it to be well-articulated, and consisting of core and general study elective courses, a senior project, and work experience (internship).
+The total number of credit hours of the programme is (132), distributed over (44) courses that meet requirements set by the University, College, and Department of Banking and Finance and whose NQF level is indicated in the course mapping scorecards.
 The student workload per semester is manageable with five to six courses each consisting of three credits.
-In addition, pre-requisites ensure that advanced courses build on concepts discussed in lower-level courses.
-Overall, the Panel considers the Study Plan as demonstrating appropriate year-on-year and course-by-course progression, with clear pre-requisite requirements and a suitable workload. - The curriculum of the BBIB has undergone a number of internal and external reviews to ensure its currency and relevance.
+In addition, pre- requisites ensure that advanced courses build on concepts discussed in lower-level courses.
+Overall, the Panel considers the study plan as demonstrating appropriate year-on-year and course-by-course progression, with clear pre-requisite requirements and a suitable workload. - The curriculum of the BNF programme has undergone a number of internal and external reviews to ensure its currency and relevance.
 Externally, it was last reviewed in 2020-2021 by West Virginia University (WVU) and by La Rochelle Business School, who are both strategic partners of RUW.
-These reviews validated the BBIB curriculum in terms of its aims, PILOs, CILOs, course descriptions, academic content, T&L and assessment methods.
+These reviews validated the BNF programme's curriculum in terms of its aims, PILOs, CILOs, course descriptions, academic content, T&L and assessment methods.
 Few improvement comments were made in relation to the updating of course topics and references, and a corresponding improvement plan with expected implementation dates was developed by RUW to address the comments.
-During the interviews, the Panel was informed that suggestions were made through these external reviews to include in the BBIB programme new courses related to digitalization of management, big data in management, and the like.
+During the interviews, the Panel was informed that suggestions were made through these external reviews to include in the BNF programme new courses related to crypto currencies, Fintech, and the like.
 The Panel, thus, advises the College to expedite the utilization of this feedback from external experts in the revision of the overall programme structure.
-Also, although the Panel acknowledges the value of these external reviews, the Panel nevertheless advises that CBFS additionally carry out detailed review exercises by institutions other than its strategic partners, for further validation. - On the internal level, the curriculum of the BBIB benefited from recommendations that resulted from the 2016-2017 extensive curriculum review exercise of the College, which the BBIB was a part of, by making a few changes to the curriculum such as the introduction of new courses (e.g., e-Business course).
-This extensive curriculum review is conducted periodically every four years as per the RUW Periodic Programme Review Policy. - The BBIB curriculum is composed of courses that support the balance of theory and practice and knowledge and skills.
-Each course has a 'Knowledge and Theoretical Understanding' component focusing more on the acquisition of theories but also a 'Practical application' component allowing students to apply what they have learned.
+Also, although the Panel acknowledges the value of these external reviews, the Panel nevertheless advises that CBFS additionally carry out, for further validation, detailed review exercises by institutions other than its strategic partners. - On the internal level, the curriculum of the BNF programme benefited from recommendations that resulted from the 2016-2017 extensive curriculum review exercise of the College, which the BNF was a part of, by making a few changes to the curriculum such as the introduction of new courses (e.g., e-Business course).
+This extensive curriculum review is conducted periodically every four years as per the RUW Periodic Programme Review Policy.